petrovicdavid/Master-Degree-projects/ML/README.md

-Repository used for the MSc course Machine Learning.
-Will include the projects and other stuff
+Labs and homeworks for Machine Learning course.